 e.
 Failure to return hall property on time i.e. Information desk items/equipment.

 Any person involved in an incident that is not an assigned occupant of the apartment, room or suite space where the incident occurred will be deemed a “guest”.
+Guests who are also residents of HRL will be directly held responsible for their behavior.

 a.
 Students are responsible for the activities that occur in their residence hall/apartment complex rooms and shared living space, where applicable.
 Therefore, students are expected to properly secure their living area(s) at all times.
 (All assigned occupants of a room, suite, or apartment may be subject to the same behavioral response as the actual violators, which includes sanctions received if found responsible for violation(s).)